cheeye/hashicups-vault/README.md

 This repository contains shell scripts for deploying HashiCups with HashiCorp Vault integration on Ubuntu and RHEL operating systems.

+**Note**: Any docker images used as a part of this repository are sandbox images and not officially supported images, They are not recommended to be used for production environments

 ## Architecture Overview

 The deployment consists of: